 Using the Daylight white balance settings has allowed the green tint from the street lights to remain 1/900sec at f/2, ISO 6400.
 Photo credit: Damien Demolder.

-To convey the true atmosphere of a scene in your pictures, you should avoid auto white balance.
+To convey the true atmosphere of a scene in your pictures, avoid auto white balance.
 Auto white balance settings are very clever and extremely effective at neutralising coloured tints in the lighting of the moment, so that the true colours of the subject shine through.

 Essentially, auto WB, or a custom WB, are great when representing accurately the colours of a scene is what matters to your photography.
 My issue with auto white balance is that the process can remove some of the colours that made us react to that scene in the first place.